factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/fatjar.md

 ```

-In order to run a simple example Factcast server, you could enter the project **factcast-examples/factcast-example-server** and run
+In order to run a simple example FactCast server, you could enter the project **factcast-examples/factcast-example-server** and run

 ```shell
 mvn spring-boot:run